 Students in the College of Education may access their degree audit report (DARS) via the web to review program requirements and progress toward degree completion.
 Advisers may access the same report to assist students in their academic planning.
 The DARS report evaluates the student's coursework against a program and indicates which requirements are completed and which requirements are unmet.
-For those requirements, which are not completed, the DARS report will list courses, which may be taken to satisfy the requirement.
+For those requirements not yet completed, the DARS report will list courses which satisfy the requirement.
 The DARS report also lists total hours completed toward the degree, grade point averages, electives, and an evaluation of the residency rules for graduation.
-Please note that the degree audit report accesses day-old Banner information.
+Please note that the degree audit report needs to be periodically refreshed by generating a new audit if you have changed your program, added a minor or have had a course substitution.
+It may take 1-3 days for changes to show up on your Degree Audit Report.

 Students are expected to know what their degree requirements are and to review their report prior to meeting with their advisers to schedule classes.
 Errors or discrepancies on the DARS report should be brought to the attention of your adviser.
 A DARS report is not a transcript and should not be presented to a third party as certifying that a student has earned a degree from the University of Illinois.
 At the conclusion of a student’s final semester, the college will verify final degree certification with the use of DARS.

-Freshmen are not required to take placement examinations in rhetoric and mathematics because the university will place freshmen into the appropriate rhetoric based on a student's best ACT/SAT English and the appropriate mathematics course based on the highest ALEKS score.
+Freshmen are not required to take a placement examination in rhetoric and composition because the university will place freshmen into the appropriate freshman composition course based on a student's best ACT/SAT English score.
+All freshmen are required to take an ALEKS exam.
+Based on the score received, the adviser will determine the appropriate math course.
 Information on ALEKS can be found online.
 Information on placement exams can also be found online.

 Students who achieve high scores on a language placement exam may be eligible to earn proficiency credit for the third and fourth semester level courses at Urbana.
-Since criteria for earning proficiency credit in language varies by the language department, students are encouraged to review their placement and proficiency information with the appropriate department.
+Criteria for earning proficiency credit in language varies by language.
+Students are encouraged to review their placement and proficiency information with the appropriate department.
 Non-native speakers of English must successfully meet the Language other than English requirement.
 Students will not be allowed to earn credit in a language course that is more than two levels below the student's expected placement.
 For example, a student who completed three years of French in high school would normally place into French 104.
 The student may place back to French 102 and receive credit for that course toward the degree but not for French 101.

 Basic Rhetoric Requirement